5- Step by step guide to Transpose of a Matrix-definitions

 Solved problem for transpose of a matrix

-The next slide shows the value of BT by AT and that it matches the transpose of the product of A by B.
+The next slide shows the value of BT by AT, and that it matches the transpose of the product AB.

 A solved problem for the transpose of a matrix.